zbalkan/zbalkan.github.io/_posts/2025-08-20-log-replay.md

 Now, I do not plan to repeat myself with the previous example of the Fortinet rule.
 This time, I will use a more detailed approach.
 But first, I need to remind the reader of the architectural aspects of Wazuh detections.

 Wazuh rules are like building blocks.
 Unlike other rule languages like Sigma or query languages like SPL or KQL, Wazuh rules are built on top of each other in a tree structure.
 Wazuh, at the core, is a stream processing engine, and the most important component is the `wazuh-analysisd` service.
 This service loads Wazuh rules and builds several tree-like structures of rules based on `<if_sid>`, `<if_group>`, `<if_matched_sid>`, or `<if_matched_group>`.
 If a rule does not have a parent, it will be used first.
-But if you add a **virtual root** as the ultimate parent, you would see a directed acyclic graph (DAG)[^1].
+But if you add a **virtual root** as the ultimate parent, you would see a directed acyclic graph (DAG)[^2].
 Hypothetically, you can consider this virtual root as the starting point to match the rules.
 So, this virtual root rule means `any log`.
 The `wazuh-analysisd` service then starts checking against first-level children -aka rules with no parent- to find at least a partial match.
 Then, after finding the first matching node, the log is evaluated against the child rules of that, and so on.
 Therefore, the logic can be summed up as `the most specific rule wins`.
 This matching algorithm prevents iterating over all the rules.
-In the [Big O notation](https://en.wikipedia.org/wiki/Big_O_notation), this means `O(log N)` instead of `O(n)`, a huge performance impact.
+In the [Big O notation](https://en.wikipedia.org/wiki/Big_O_notation), this means the time complexity is closer to `O(log N)` instead of `O(N)`, a huge performance impact.

 This unique design also has side effects: converting Sigma or some other detection language to Wazuh is not a one-to-one translation job.
 You must find a parent for a proper detection logic.
 While you can have rules without a parent, you would end up with independent nodes and basically break the tree/graph structure I mentioned above.
 In the long term, you'll face performance issues.
 However, while drafting your rule, that is still the first step.
 You start with a very specific rule, then find a suitable parent in the current ruleset.
 We will use this approach very soon.

 {% include gallery id="galleryExplorer" caption="Wazuh default ruleset visualized as a directed acyclic graph (DAG)" %}

-In the graph above[^2], you can see the first-level rules, depicted as the children of the **virtual root** I created.
+In the graph above[^3], you can see the first-level rules, depicted as the children of the **virtual root** I created.
 It shows the rules with no parent rule.
 This is the starting point of every match.
-One of the great resources when detecting threats in Windows endpoints is the very noisy `Security Event ID 4688` [^3].
+One of the great resources when detecting threats in Windows endpoints is the very noisy `Security/4688` [^4].
 In the graph, you can see the parent-child relationship I have mentioned.
 In the reverse order, we can see these rules:

 - 67027 - A process was created
 - 60103 - Windows audit success event